For video games, February is the new November

 These sorts of games are not as reliant on the release calendar as their more traditional $60 competitors; service game makers want audiences to spend money on in-game items year-round, so it behooves them to update frequently to hold their attention.
 And even when that doesn’t work, big updates and expansions tend to bring fans back in droves.
 “Fortnite,” for example, regularly hosts flashy events, one of which went so far as to suck the entire game world into a black hole and render the game temporarily unplayable before spitting out a revamped, upgraded map.

-Then, of course, there’s covid.
-In 2020, a handful of games suffered from delays related to covid, but due to how long it takes to make big-budget video games, 2021 is the year that pandemic-borne delays became unavoidable.
-While some companies are cagier about why they’ve delayed games than others, more forthcoming developers and publishers have almost unanimously cited covid in their explanations.
+Then, of course, there’s the covid-19 pandemic.
+In 2020, a handful of games suffered from delays related to the spread of the coronavirus, but due to how long it takes to make big-budget video games, 2021 is the year that pandemic-born delays became unavoidable.
+While some companies are cagier about why they’ve delayed games than others, more forthcoming developers and publishers have almost unanimously cited the pandemic in their explanations.

 “It’s no surprise that our teams were hugely impacted by the global pandemic,” wrote “Horizon Forbidden West” director Mathijs de Jonge in a similar announcement post.
 “We have been adjusting to new workflows, protocols, and other challenges, while keeping our teams safe and prioritizing a healthy work/life balance.”

-These changes impacted some studios more than others, with employees at companies like Riot and the EA-owned Respawn Entertainment suffering from burnout and exhaustion during the transition from in-office to remote.
+These changes impacted some studios more than others, with employees at companies like Riot and the EA-owned Respawn Entertainment suffering from burnout and exhaustion during the transition from in-person to remote work.

-While some recent delays are demonstrably a consequence of covid, it’s likely that a more diffuse video game release schedule is here to stay.
-Service game elements are now common even in big games that occupy retail shelves, and people spend money on games all year long — even if that number still increases in November and December.
-The video game holiday season isn’t dead, and probably never will be, but the days of it being the jam-packed extravaganza of the year appear over.
+While some recent delays are demonstrably a consequence of the covid-19 pandemic, it’s likely that a more diffuse video game release schedule is here to stay.
+Service game elements are now common even in major titles that occupy retail shelves, and people spend money on games all year long — even if that number still increases in November and December.
+The video game holiday season isn’t dead, and probably never will be, but the days of it being the jam-packed extravaganza of the year appear to be over.